voidlock/contacts/README.md

 # Contacts - AngularJS Demo

+An AngularJS Contacts database demo.
+This demo uses browserify to package all the javascript into a single bundle.
+Tests are run using Karma and Jasmine.

+The demo will seed itself with 3 contacts.
+Contacts are stored in a localStorage database.
+Communication with the localStorage backend has been built to simulates asynchronous communication with another backend, such as $http or $resource.

 ## Quick Start

 To quickly get up and running with a server.
 You must first install the latest